Finding Inner Peace

 The only goal that you should have in mind when you first began to meditate is to simply try to quiet the mind.
 Close your eyes.
 Relax.
 There is no right or wrong method to finding inner peace, unless you accidentally fall asleep.
 Where people get discouraged is when they overanalyse and prejudge every aspect of the meditation process.
 You need to “get out of your head”.
 Remember what you are trying to do.
 You are trying to clear the mind.
 You are basically trying to “do nothing”.
 So how is it possible to get frustrated while doing nothing?

 Think about the last time you tried to train your dog to “sit”.
 You might be successful in getting him to sit, but teaching him to “stay” is a whole other challenge itself.
 People are exactly the same way.
 We know how to sit, but we don’t know how to sit and be still.
+In telephone tarot readings I often have to insist that people simply close their eyes & zone out before the reading as you can feel the crazy energy coming down the line.
 For dogs, we need to give them a little extra treat now and then, a reward for good behaviour and a job well done.
 For humans, we need to adopt the same approach.
 Give yourself a break.
 Start out slowly.
 Try staying quiet and still for only five minutes per day.
 Keep a calendar of your daily meditation schedule, and reward yourself every so often for a job well done.
 Before you know it, that feeling of being discouraged will gradually fade into a sense of inner peace.